 So if you are looking for a place to purchase purple sweet potatoes I recommend this company, but if you are here, potatoes in hand and ready to bake, let’s get started.

-So first, wash your potatoes well and dry them with a kitchen towel.
-No need to peel them.
+First, I wash my potatoes well and dry them with a kitchen towel.
+I don’t peel them.

-Next, take a fork and stab the potato all over, this will make it easier for it to bake.
+Next, I take a fork and stab the potato all over, this makes it easier for the potato to bake.

 Again, I wanted to wrap the potato to keep the moisture in, it seemed to work very well.

-I pre-heated my oven to 425 F, placed those two wrapped potatoes on a baking sheet and baked them for about an hour.
+I preheat my oven to 425 F, place the wrapped potatoes on a baking sheet and bake them for about an hour.